- open chords

 - string bending

 - vibrato while string bending

 I truly believe the intro solo to Parisienne Walkways is one of the greatest guitar solos of all time, maybe even the best ever.
-This is subjective, but for me, the emotions that Gary Moore put into it each time he played it, it just mesmerizes me each time.
+This is subjective, but for me, the emotions that Gary Moore put into it each time he played the song just mesmerizes me.

 To tell you the truth, I’ve heard this song at least 100 times, but I have not the slightest idea what the lyrics are about, it’s the guitar that really captivates me.

 This guitar tutorial covers the notes and techniques you’ll need to be able to play Parisienne Walkways, but the emotions, you’ve got to put those into it yourself.
 Nobody can teach that, you really have to feel it.
 I would recommend listening to the original version several times, and actually, watching Gary Moore perform it live, to really get a feel for the song.

 The song is played in the key of A minor, and if you want, you can just improvise all the way through on the A minor scale, it’ll sound good.
 But of course, you’ll want to learn the actual notes Gary plays as well 🙂

 Oh, this song isn’t suitable for acoustic, sorry…